 The easiest way to get to the bridge is via subway.

 Getting to the Bridge in Manhattan

-The pedestrian entrance to the Brooklyn Bridge in Manhattan is located just across Centre Street, by City Hall.
+The pedestrian entrance for the Brooklyn Bridge walk in Manhattan is located just across Centre Street, by City Hall.
 I created a free Google Map to help you find it.